Hearing Loss

 Hearing

-DVA Hearing Loss Claims
+DVA Hearing Loss Payout & Compensation Claims

 Sensorineural hearing loss is one of the most common service-related conditions claimed through DVA, and one of the most underclaimed.
 If you spent years working around aircraft, artillery, armoured vehicles, or firearms, your hearing damage is almost certainly service-related.